sureserverman/ssh-menu/README.md

 ### Built With

 > Pure bash and bash only.
 No strings attached.
-Thus it can be installed to any debian-based liux distro and any architecture
+Thus it can be installed to any debian-based linux distro and any architecture

 ## Getting Started